 Courier services work by picking up packages directly from the sender and delivering them to the recipient, often on the same day.
 They offer real-time tracking and faster delivery compared to standard mail services.

-How do postal services work?
+How do carrier services work?

-Postal services work through a centralized system.
+Carrier services work through a centralized system.
 You drop off your mail at a post office or mailbox, and it’s sorted, routed, and delivered based on predetermined schedules and routes.

 What is a courier address vs a mailing address?